On a robust risk measurement approach for capital determination errors minimization

 The change in the dynamics of costs is also observed when analyzing the graphical illustration of probability distribution.
-Regarding Quantile$_1$, in the first sub-sample, there is a stable evolution around 46\%, close to the middle of distribution function.
+Regarding Quantile$_1$, in the first sub-sample, there is a stable evolution around 46\%, close to the middle of the distribution function.
 In the second sub-sample, there is strong variation with values representing smaller probabilities linked to more extreme losses, which affects the value of our risk measures, but not necessarily VaR and ES.
 Hence, the sample split we make is an interesting feature of our analysis.
-For the Quantile$_2$ the evolution coincides with the daily rates of $G$, which has values less than $1\%$, i.e., quantile used in computation of VaR.
+For the Quantile$_2$ the evolution coincides with the daily rates of $G$, which has values less than $1\%$, i.e., quantile used in the computation of VaR.
 Thus, for these measures, we expect more extreme losses compared to the values computed by VaR and ES.

 In relation to probability distribution of Quantile$_3$, we note some particularities.
-In the first sub-sample the variation of probability is around 89$\%$, while in the second sub-sample is around 57$\%$.
+In the first sub-sample the variation of probability it fluctuates around 89$\%$, while in the second sub-sample is around 57$\%$.
 However, in both sub-samples there are values greater than 100$\%$, which contradicts the expected values for a probability.
 We identify these values because our structure does not impose $G \leq L$.
-We do not realize changes in the probability distribution because we want to illustrate the advantages of our approach in relation to procedures consolidated in the literature.